|Years||1991 World Championships (Lt 2x 5th)

 Although she didn’t realise it at the time, she was in the right place at the right time.
 “North Shore RC had produced an awful lot of the Olympic and World Championship male rowers, though they were just reaching the tail end of all those male successes when I arrived,” she say.
 “But then, in my second year rowing, Jane Stanley, who was married to one of those internationals and was a teacher at a local school, brought a whole load of kids in who went through to be the next generation of successful international rowers at the club, both openweight and lightweight, so although they were a year or two younger than me they were good, local ‘shore’ girls and we had a whale of a time!”

-In 1988 Tonia’s selected to row in the first New Zealand women’s eight to race abroad.
+In 1988 Tonia was selected to stroke the first New Zealand women’s eight to race internationally.
 The driving force behind the crew was Stephanie Foster (the first woman to row for New Zealand at an Olympic Games, in the single sculls in 1984) who got sponsorship that allowed them to race in an invitation event at the Brisbane Expo.
-Jane Stanley encouraged the selectors to give Tonia a trial for the Under-23 team too although, as she says, “It was a bit of a token trial because I was seat raced against Philippa Baker (who had been the lightweight single sculler at the 1987 World Championships) but it was an interesting experience.”

 Back home, Tonia trialled for the senior team in 1990, when the World Championships were ‘next door’ in Tasmania, but was unimpressed with the way the team was being run.
-“Philippa got left on the bank that year; she and Linda de Jong had won the silver medal at the Worlds in 1989 in the lightweight double, and she really wanted to race the single in 1990, but the selectors wanted her and Linda to row with me and another girl in the lightweight four, and gave her a ‘It’s the four or nothing’ choice, so she chose ‘nothing’, the other two did a double, and I felt that was my cue to leave New Zealand and pursue my rowing ambition in the UK, especially as I’d finished my degree and the Kiwi building industry was going through a recession, so there wasn’t anything to keep me there work-wise.”
+“Philippa got left on the bank that year,” Tonia explains.
+“She and Linda de Jong had won the silver medal at the Worlds in 1989 in the lightweight double, and she really wanted to race the single in 1990, but the selectors (who were all former openweight male internationals) wanted her and Linda to row with me and another girl in the lightweight four.
+They gave Philippa a ‘It’s the four or nothing’ choice, so she chose ‘nothing’.
+The other two did a double, and I felt that was my cue to leave New Zealand and to pursue my rowing ambition in the UK, especially as I’d finished my architecture degree and the Kiwi building industry was going through a recession, so there wasn’t anything to keep me there work-wise.”

 Moving to Britain

-Although Tonia had grown up in New Zealand, her parents were Welsh and Cornish, she’d actually been born in Britain, and therefore had dual nationality.
+Although Tonia had grown up in New Zealand (her parents were Welsh and Cornish), she’d actually been born in Britain, and therefore had dual nationality.
 “Not long after I was born, Mum and Dad had got to the point where they were looking for new opportunities, and they looked at three options: South Africa which they dismissed because they weren’t sure it was a safe place to bring up a young family at that time, Canada and New Zealand,” she explains.
-“New Zealand got back to them before Canada did, and Dad got whisked out there to be Dominion Breweries’ chief architect which meant that he was designing hotels and pubs all around the country, and Mum and I followed on a flight which I think took about 32 hours, with various fuel stops along the way.”
+“New Zealand replied first, and Dad got whisked out there to be Dominion Breweries’ chief architect which meant that he was designing hotels and pubs all around the country, and Mum and I followed on a flight which I think took about 32 hours, with various fuel stops along the way.”

-When she decided she wanted to move back to Britain to row, she followed a relatively well-trodden path to Nottingham established by various ale Kiwi rowers.
-“I faxed my rowing CV to Ian Wilson, who was the coach at Nottinghamshire County Rowing Association [a centre of excellence for men’s lightweights at the time – Ed.],” Tonia remembers, “And Ian loved the underdog so of course he just said, ‘Come, we’ll look after you,’ and I’m forever grateful to him even because even though the guys had paved the way, he was open to some foreigner coming in and just borrowing gear and wanting to do stuff, although I think my British passport was an appealing opportunity to Ian, so I became a female version of the Nottingham lightweights’ ‘Let’s have a go at London’ thing all over again [if you don’t understand this reference, it’s way beyond the scope of this site to explain it, though you could roughly think of it as a ‘north/south divide – Ed.] without me even being aware of that at all!”
+When she decided she wanted to move back to Britain to row, she followed a relatively well-trodden path to Nottingham established by various male Kiwi rowers.
+“I faxed my rowing CV to Ian Wilson, who was the coach at Nottinghamshire County Rowing Association [a centre of excellence for men’s lightweights at the time – Ed.],” Tonia remembers, “And Ian loved the underdog so of course he just said, ‘Come, we’ll look after you.’
+I’m forever grateful to him even because even though the guys had paved the way, he was very open to some foreign chick coming in and just borrowing gear and wanting to do stuff, although I think my British passport presented Ian with an appealing opportunity to add diversity to the Nottingham lightweights’ ‘Let’s have a go at London’ thing all over again [if you don’t understand this reference, it’s way beyond the scope of this site to explain it, though you could roughly think of it as a ‘north/south divide – Ed.] without me even being aware of that at all!”